sean-stayte/formula-one-attrition/README.md

 If you would like to view the PowerBI file I used, you can do that [here](https://github.com/sean-stayte/formula-one-attrition/blob/main/F1_Attrition_Dashboard.pbix)

 Thanks for reading.
-This is my first attempt at a data analysis project, so I would love get positive feedback and/or constructive criticism.
+This is my first attempt at a data analysis project, so I would love to get positive feedback and/or constructive criticism.

 ### 5th January 2024